SPIDER-WOMAN

 When she was exposed to lethal doses of uranium over time, Jessica’s father

-injected her with a serum based on irradiated spider blood and is placed in a
+injected her with a serum based on irradiated spider blood and placed her in a

 genetic accelerator to allow the serum proper incubation time.